ZelinskiyPavlo/TheCocktailDbApp/README.md

 + Single-Activity architecture
 + Model-View-ViewModel presentation pattern

-## Briefly description of main features:
+## Briefly description of main features

 ### Authentication
-When user install application he needs to log in their account or register new one.
+When user install application he needs to sign in their account or register new one.
 Currently work with this API perform through mocked responses.
-Login screen | Register screen |
+Login | Register |
 -------------------- | -------------------- |
 <img src="readme-data/login_screen.jpg" width="240" height="480"> | <img src="readme-data/register_screen.jpg" width="240" height="480"> |

 ### Cocktail
 Big part of application focused to work with cocktails.
 For this I use this public [API](https://www.thecocktaildb.com/api.php).
-There are two cocktails lists in main cocktail page:
+There are two cocktails lists:
-+ In History tab you can see all previously viewed cocktails.
++ In History tab you can see all previously viewed cocktails
-+ In Favorite tab you can see cocktails marked as favorite.
++ In Favorite tab you can see cocktails marked as favorite

 Using search or through notification user can view cocktail details and thus populate cocktails list.
 He can also add cocktails to favorite and thus populate favorite cocktails list.

 In addition user can filter (by alcoholic, category or glass) and sort (by history, cocktail name, alcohol amount and number of ingredients) cocktails.

 After user view cocktail details, on the main page appear message that prompt him to view different cocktail from his list.

 User can optionally delete cocktail from the list.

-Main Coktail screen | Favorite cocktails | Cocktail filter
+Main coktail tab | Favorite cocktail tab | Cocktail filter
 --------------------- | --------------------- | ---------------------
 <img src="readme-data/main_cocktail_screen.jpg" width="240" height="480"> | <img src="readme-data/cocktail_favorite_screen.jpg" width="240" height="480"> | <img src="readme-data/cocktail_filter.jpg" width="240" height="480">

-Cocktail sort | Drink proposal | Cocktail search
+Cocktail sort | Cocktail proposal | Cocktail search
 --------------------- | --------------------- | ---------------------
 <img src="readme-data/cocktail_sort.jpg" width="240" height="480"> | <img src="readme-data/cocktail_proposal.jpg" width="240" height="480"> | <img src="readme-data/search_cocktail_screen.jpg" width="240" height="480">